nasa/Common-Metadata-Repository/search-app/docs/api.md

 ```

 ### <a name="cmr-graphql"></a> CMR-Graphql
-The CMR has a GraphQL API which can be queried with requets to %GRAPHQL-ENDPOINT%.
+The CMR has a GraphQL API which can be queried with requests to [%GRAPHQL-ENDPOINT%](%GRAPHQL-ENDPOINT%).
 The GraphQL API provides an alternative query language for the CMR REST API.
 The [cmr-graphql](https://github.com/nasa/cmr-graphql) API can retrieve individually requested fields from resources.
 For example a request with a list of specified fields from a collection would return the values for those fields but, not any other fields on the usual collections response from CMR.
 The [cmr-graphql](https://github.com/nasa/cmr-graphql) can retrive data from multiple resources from a single client request so in a single request, data from multiple resources such as the CMR REST API or the [cmr-graphDb](https://github.com/nasa/Common-Metadata-Repository/tree/master/graph-db) instance within a single client request.

 ### <a name="apollo-studio"></a> Navigating Apollo Studio
-Navigating to %GRAPHQL-ENDPOINT% on the browser providers an interface through the Apollo Studio services on which the CMR API can be queried.
+Navigating to [%GRAPHQL-ENDPOINT%](%GRAPHQL-ENDPOINT%) on the browser providers an interface through the Apollo Studio services on which the CMR API can be queried.
 The User interface providers autocomplete, concept schema definitions, and request/response handling using the GraphQL language.

 ### <a name="cmr-graphql-programmatic-requests"></a> Programmatic requests to CMR-Graphql